TuftsBCB/medford-vscode/README.md

 * If you want to run the preliminary Language Server, select "Server + Client"
 * There is a sample MEDFORD file at `testfiles/example.mfd`

+## To Add a Major Token:
+* Run `regex_gen.py` with the first argument being the major token name and the subsequent arguments being the expected minor tokens.
+* The output will be a TextMate rule that can be pasted in to the `mfd.tmLanguage.json` file.

 <!--

 This is the README for your extension "medford-vscode".
 After writing up a brief description, we recommend including the following sections.